engineering87/MLCriticalSection/README.md

 # MLCriticalSection
-This is a project developed in **.NET Core** and **ML.NET** library for the analysis and prediction of data contention by varying various parameters, such as the number of threads, the size of the critical section and the time of use.
+This is a project developed in **.NET Core** and **ML.NET** library for the analysis and prediction of data contention in lock based system by varying various parameters, such as the number of threads, the size of the critical section and the time of use.
+The final purpose is to predict the waiting time of a thread to access the critical section.

 ### How it works
 The project is made up of three distinct modules: the simulation module for simulating data contention; the module for the creation of a prediction model based on machine learning through the **ML.NET** library; the orchestrator module for management and orchestration of simulation and prediction module.
 The simulations are parametric and allow you to change the configurations at will.
 The system will take care of the simulations and the creation of a predictive model through machine learning.
-The final purpose is to predict the waiting time of a thread to access the critical section.

 ### Architecture
 ![Alt text](/wiki/img/Architecture.png?raw=true)

 ### The Case Study
-The case sudy is a didactic simulation of the data contention in a concurrent environment.
+The case study is a didactic simulation of the data contention in a concurrent environment.
 The critical section is represented as a circular list of objects, a set of threads tries to access the critical section by scanning the list in search of a non-locked slot.

 ![Alt text](/wiki/img/CaseStudy.png?raw=true)